eG Enterprise Support for IaC and automation – APIs, CLI and Power BI Integrations

 My colleague, Barry Schiffer, has authored a great article that covers our wider capabilities for “Extending and Integrating the Monitoring System with Automation and Scripting”, which covers how administrators can implement automated remediation within eG Enterprise.

 In the next few weeks/months, I’m hoping to find the time to put some more articles together (probably a how-to-guide) about how our customers leverage Terraform to deploy eG Enterprise particularly at large scale.

-- A Computer Weekly blog covering factors affecting the automation of monitoring functionality in IaC workflows: Infrastructure-as-Code series: Practical monitoring in an IaC universe – CW Developer Network (computerweekly.com)
+- A Computer Weekly blog covering factors affecting the automation of IT monitoring solutions functionality in IaC workflows: Infrastructure-as-Code series: Practical monitoring in an IaC universe – CW Developer Network (computerweekly.com)

 - IaC for Azure – Infrastructure as Code on Azure

 - An overview of some of the most popular DevOps, often used in conjunction with automation: Top DevOps Tools List | eG Innovations